griffin-php/griffin/README.md

 ### Event Dispatcher

-Lastly, Griffin implements PSR-14 Event Dispatcher and triggers events after and before migrations up and down.
-You can use it to create a logger, as example.
+Lastly, Griffin use PSR-14 Event Dispatcher to trigger events after and before migrations up and down.
+You can use it to create a logger, as example, using `league/event` package or any PSR-14 implementation.

 ```php
 use FooBar\Database\Migration;